-DOE's Risk Assessment Process May Not Adequately Support Its Low-Risk Determination

-DOE's process to conduct its fiscal year 2018 risk assessment may not be adequate to support its low-risk determination of susceptibility to significant improper payments.
-DOE has a decentralized process for conducting its statutorily required improper payment risk assessment every 3 years.
-For fiscal year 2018, DOE developed and provided each payment reporting site with an improper payment risk assessment template to complete.
+DOE's Risk Assessment Process May Not Adequately Support Its Low-Risk Determination every 3 years.67 For fiscal year 2018, DOE developed and provided each payment reporting site with an improper payment risk assessment template to complete.
 DOE directed all of its payment reporting sites to consider the seven risk factors listed in IPIA, as well as four additional risk factors that DOE developed.
 Table 4 lists the additional DOE-developed risk factors that sites were to consider in their risk assessments.